-A key component of their business model is that houses can change multiple owners without the tenants having to leave the property.
-This means when you buy rental property through Roofstock, renters are vetted through the company’s compliance policy, and are already occupying the property and paying rent.
+A key component of their business model is that houses can change owners without the tenants having to leave the property.
+This means when you buy a rental property through Roofstock, you may have tenants in place that are already occupying the property and paying rent.

 You must be wondering “how can I trust the validity of the listed properties?”

-Just to show you how thorough the process is, below are some requirements that listed properties have to meet before they are put up on Roofstock’s website for sale.
+Just to show you how thorough the process is, below are some requirements that certified properties have to meet.

-- A house inspection performed by a certified firm
+- A house inspection performed by a licensed third-party home inspection firm

-- A detailed examination of the local property market and rental costs
+- A detailed examination of the local property market and estimated rental costs

 What Makes It So Different?

 Roofstock offers an alternative method for real estate investment that’s more convenient than the conventional method.
-You don’t have to hire a realtor, visit different properties and find reliable tenants.
-The work involved conventionally is too much of a hassle for today’s fast-paced lifestyle.
+You don’t have to hire a realtor, visit different properties, or if the property is already leased, find reliable tenants.

 It might be easy to confuse Roofstock’s concept for a real estate crowdfunding platform.
 Most crowdfunding platforms involve investing cash in a tiny piece of a development project with a timeline attached to it.

 But an investor working with Roofstock actually owns the property right away, no strings attached.
 It’s merely a more accessible and cheaper way of buying rental property without the usual hassle.
-Roofstock properties are generating cash for their owner from day one as they already have approved renters living on the property.
+Many Roofstock properties can generate cash for their owner from day one as they already have renters living on the property.